PatrickMcCormack/goplay/collections/README.md

   3. Binary Tree
   4. Heap

-It's fun to see how many language features are in the binary tree code which is a relatively small amount of code:
+It's interesting to see how many language features are in the binary tree code which is a relatively small amount of code:
 - user defined types
 - type inference
 - type assertion